xkill-9/emotion-style-overload-codemod/README.md

 ### `add-const-assertion`

-Looks for component declarations and adds `as const` to their returned object if the function has no parameters, if the object already has type assertion then no transformation is applied.
+Adds `as const` to the returned object of styled calls if the function has no parameters, if the object already has a type assertion then no transformation is applied.
 This is a workaround for a very [specific bug](https://github.com/emotion-js/emotion/issues/3174) with TypeScript type overloads in its latest version (v5.6.3 at the time of writing) and @emotion/styled starting from version 11.11.5.

 ```diff
 import styled from '@emotion/styled';